Model

 - property num_cost

-number of cost to be predicted
+number of costs to be predicted

 - relax()

-A unimplemented method to relax MIP model
+An unimplemented method to relax the MIP model

 - setObj(c)